neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 to by their path and filename directly but are represented by ``Resource`` objects.

 .. note::

-	It is important to completely ignore the fact that resources are stored as files somewhere in TYPO3 Flow's directory structure – you should only deal with resource objects.
+	It is important to completely ignore the fact that resources are stored as files somewhere – you should only deal with resource objects, this allows your application to scale by using remote resource storages.

 New persistent resources can be created by either importing or uploading a file.
 In either case the result is a new ``Resource`` object which can be attached to any other object.
-A resource exists as long as the ``Resource`` object is connected to another entity or value object which is persisted.
-If a resource is not attached to any other persisted object, its data will be permanently removed by a cleanup task.

-.. note:: Garbage collection of unused files is not yet implemented.
+As soon as the ``Resource`` object is removed (can happen by cascade operations of related domain objects if you want) the file data is removed too if it is no longer needed by another ``Resource`` object.

 Importing Resources
 -------------------